 Tour End: Johannesburg/Pretoria

 The 1–3-day trip to the northeastern parts of ‘wider’ Johannesburg/Pretoria offers both species richness and species diversity.
-A day list of 150 in the summer and 120 in the winter is not an uncommon achievement.
+A day list of 150 in the summer and 120 in the winter even on a 1-day trip is not an uncommon achievement.

 One-day Trip – Northeastern Johannesburg/Pretoria area

-Extension: Two-to-three Day Trip (Overnight Wilge River Valley/Rust de Winter)
+Extension: 2-3-day Trip (Overnight Wilge River Valley/Rust de Winter)

 Please get in touch with us for more detailed information and about how we can make this trip a success filled with lifers!